 - Scheduling breastfeeding before the medicine dose can minimize your child’s exposure to harmful medicinal compounds.

-Treatment Guidelines For Breastfeeding Mothers With Congestion Problems:
+Treatment Guidelines For Breastfeeding Mothers With Congestion Problems

 If you have a cold or congestion problem, you may want to consult your doctor for safe drug use while breastfeeding as well as about continuing to breastfeed your child through your illness.
 Here are some other options:

 - To treat nasal congestion and other cold symptoms, nursing mothers can try safe natural remedies in lieu of medicines containing phenylephrine.
-Lemon, honey, ginger, regular intake of warm water through the day and some herbal teas can provide relief from nasal congestion.
+Lemon, honey, ginger, regular intake of warm water throughout the day and some herbal teas can provide relief from nasal congestion.
 However, consult with your doctor before trying any natural remedies while breastfeeding.

 - Adequate rest and extra nourishment in the form of juices, soups, and warming foods may provide some relief from the congestion problem.